 De-Lidded EWI 3020m with Battery Mod

 When the battery-backed memory loses its power completely, it loses its ability to retain information once system power is switched off.
 When the power is switched back on, the values of each bit in memory are amplified to restore them to normal logic levels.
-Having been unpowered for some time, the memory is storing only random noise, so all user data is now corrupted, nonsensical, and out of the typical ranges (hit the MIDI button on the front panel and check out the RX and TX channel settings - nominal values are numbers 1-16, but corrupted values won't respect that range, and can even extend into random Katakana (Japanese) or Hangul (Korean) characters!).
+Having been unpowered for some time, the memory is storing only random noise, so all user data is now corrupted, nonsensical, and out of the typical ranges (hit the MIDI button on the front panel and check out the RX and TX channel settings - nominal values are numbers 1-16, but corrupted values will exceed far beyond that range and even roll over into special characters!).

 But why are the preset sounds corrupted too?